Traditions of Christ in Ancient Britain

 Templar churches we will visit are round-- patterned after what the Templars believed was the

-Cathedral whose architect was Hermeticist Christopher Wren and learn some of the key ideas
+Cathedral whose architect was Hermeticist Christopher Wren.
+Overnight in London

 of the greatest minds of all time, Sir Isaac Newton, another Hermeticist.
-Our first visit will be
+We will take a scenic

 land of Tennyson and others who revered Mary Magdalene.
 It’s also close to Robin Hood